tensorflow/tensorflow/g3doc/LangRef.md

 ```

 An external function declaration (used when referring to a function declared in
 some other module) has no body.
-A function definition contains a
-[region](#regions) made up of one or more blocks forming the function body.
-While the MLIR textual form provides a nice inline syntax for function
+While the MLIR textual form provides a nice
-arguments, they are internally represented as "block arguments" to the first
+inline syntax for function arguments, they are internally represented as "block
-block in the region.
+arguments" to the first block in the region.

 Examples: